FeryArdsh/FeryArdsh/README.md

 **`Front-End Web Developer`**

-I am a recent graduate from Universitas Nasional with a major in Information Systems.
-I have a particular interest in front-end development.
-During my studies, I honed my skills in building attractive and responsive user interfaces using HTML, CSS, and JavaScript along with their frameworks.
+A Front End Developer with expertise in crafting cool and responsive web interfaces using modern frameworks like React.js.
+I excel in writing clean, elegant, and efficient code.

 I began my career as a front-end developer when I joined an application development team during my internship at one of the Indonesian companies.
 Currently, I am seeking opportunities to join an innovative and challenging team in the field of front-end development.
 I am ready to contribute and learn alongside the team to produce innovative and quality products.